ianfoo/advent-of-code-2020/README.md

 ```
 unless I've accidentally named the input file something else.

+Alternatively, there's a naive Makefile that, as of this writing, assumes all
+exercises are completed in Go and attempts to run them all.
+Just run `make`
+in the project root.

 ## Caveats

 This is slapdash code, with only as much effort put into it as required to